jhjguxin/code-style-guide/ruby-style-guide.en.md

            when 1940..1950 then 'Bebop'
            else 'Jazz'
            end

+    result = if some_cond
+               calc_something
+             else
+               calc_something_else
+             end

+    # good (and a bit more width efficient)
+    kind =
+      case year
+      when 1850..1889 then 'Blues'
+      when 1890..1909 then 'Ragtime'
+      when 1910..1929 then 'New Orleans Jazz'
+      when 1930..1939 then 'Swing'
+      when 1940..1950 then 'Bebop'
+      else 'Jazz'
+      end

+    result =
+      if some_cond
+        calc_something
+      else
+        calc_something_else
+      end
     ```

-* Use empty lines between `def`s and to break up a method into logical
+* Use empty lines between method definitions and also to break up a method into logical
-  paragraphs.
+  paragraphs internally.

     ```Ruby
     def some_method